zhelenskiy/Kotcell/README.md

 * __Simplicity__

   A user of the app should be able to write a simple program (**Excel**-like formula) without knowledge of some programming-related stuff)
-* __Brevity__
+* __Brevity & Expressiveness__

   It must be not verbose: the formulas would become too complicated.
   They should be at least not longer than **Excel**'s ones in most cases.
-* __Expressiveness__

-  Simple things should be simply coded and simply understood.
-Hard things should be simply understood.
-  No boilerplate for simple things. *This also includes having some helpful operators such as range-operators.*
+  There should be no boilerplate for simple things.
+  *This also includes having some helpful operators such as range-operators.*

 #### Highly wanted:
 * __Fast compilation (if needed)__